feinstaub/webextension_local_filesystem_links/README.dev.md

 # Building for production
 1. `npm run build` - creates extension from src folder, converts host script to executable and create installer with InnoSetup
    (working under windows)
-3. `npm run bundle` to create the final package
+2. `npm run bundle` to create the final package

 # Usage
 First run `npm install`.

-## Start dev server for FF
+## Start dev server
-`npm run dev:FF`
+`npm run dev` starts the development build for FF and watches source directory for changes.

 ## Start firefox with webextension loaded
 `npm start` to start web-ext start with dist folder.
+It will load the extension in Firefox.

 Based on https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm